SlideAgent: Hierarchical Agentic Framework for Multi-Page Visual Document Understanding: Introduction

 \section{Introduction}

 Visual documents--from earnings reports and academic lectures to business strategy presentations--are ubiquitous, conveying ideas not only from text, but also from the intricate interplay of layout, icons, visual hierarchy, and cross-page relationships.
-These documents are central to high-stakes domains such as finance, science, and technology.
+These documents are central to high-stakes domains such as finance, science, and technology, and small misunderstandings can cascade into costly decisions: analysts extract key metrics from earnings decks, engineers review tech specs to avoid implementation errors, and educators generate study materials whose inaccuracies can propagate at scale.
 Accurately interpreting them thus remains a pressing challenge.